Why EPIQ CHEWS Change Everything: The Science Behind Daily Tadalafil + Vardenafil

 Most men think of the difference between a chewable and a standard tablet as a matter of convenience.
 The pharmacokinetics tell a different story.

 When you swallow a conventional tadalafil tablet, the drug follows this path: stomach → small intestine → portal circulation → liver (first-pass metabolism) → systemic circulation.
 That liver pass is where a significant fraction of the drug is metabolised before it ever reaches the bloodstream.
-First-pass hepatic metabolism reduces oral bioavailability and introduces variability — the same dose can produce very different plasma concentrations depending on factors like food intake, gastric pH, CYP3A4 enzyme activity, and timing.
+First-pass hepatic metabolism reduces oral bioavailability and introduces variability, the same dose can produce very different plasma concentrations depending on factors like food intake, gastric pH, CYP3A4 enzyme activity, and timing.

 A chewable formulation dissolved in the mouth follows a fundamentally different route.
-Drug absorbed through the buccal and sublingual mucosa enters the systemic venous circulation directly, bypassing the gastrointestinal tract and the hepatic first-pass effect entirely.
-The result:
+Drug absorbed through the buccal and sublingual mucosa can enter the systemic circulation without depending entirely on the standard swallowed-tablet pathway, reducing first-pass hepatic exposure and potentially improving onset consistency.
+The result:[3,7]

-- Faster onset: Drug reaches systemic circulation within minutes rather than 30–60 minutes post-swallowing
+• Faster onset: Drug reaches systemic circulation within minutes rather than 30–60 minutes post-swallowing

-- More predictable plasma levels: Bypassing hepatic metabolism removes the most significant source of inter-individual variability
+• More predictable plasma levels: Bypassing hepatic metabolism removes the most significant source of inter-individual variability

-- Reduced hepatic load: Less drug passes through the liver, meaning fewer metabolic byproducts and a potentially improved safety profile at equivalent systemic exposures
+• Reduced hepatic load: Less drug passes through the liver, meaning fewer metabolic byproducts and a potentially improved safety profile at equivalent systemic exposures

-- Food independence: Oral tablet tadalafil bioavailability is not significantly affected by food, but chewable/buccal formats are even less sensitive to gastric conditions
+• Food independence: Oral tablet tadalafil bioavailability is not significantly affected by food, but chewable/buccal formats are even less sensitive to gastric conditions

-It is worth noting that this mechanism is well-established across multiple drug classes.
+Also that this mechanism is well-established across multiple drug classes.
 Sublingual nitroglycerin for acute angina, sublingual buprenorphine for opioid use disorder, and sublingual fentanyl for breakthrough cancer pain all use buccal/sublingual absorption specifically to achieve faster, more reliable therapeutic effect compared to equivalent oral doses.

 Why Formulation Matters: EPIQ CHEWS and the Full Formula Advantage

 EPIQ CHEWS combines tadalafil 5mg with vardenafil 5mg in the chewable buccal format described above.
-Tadalafil provides the 17.5-hour half-life that makes daily dosing pharmacologically coherent — maintaining consistent plasma levels around the clock without peaks and troughs.
+Tadalafil provides the 17.5-hour half-life that makes daily dosing pharmacologically coherent, maintaining consistent plasma levels around the clock without peaks and troughs.
 Vardenafil adds a complementary profile: higher PDE5 receptor affinity and faster acute onset than tadalafil, covering the immediate erectile response while tadalafil handles the sustained baseline.

 Vitamin D3 and K2 complete the formula.
-Vitamin D deficiency is documented to impair both testosterone production (through Leydig cell function) and endothelial function — two of the central pathways in vascular ED.
+Vitamin D deficiency is documented to impair both testosterone production (through Leydig cell function) and endothelial function, two of the central pathways in vascular ED.
 K2 activates matrix Gla protein, which directs calcium into bone and away from arterial walls, supporting the vascular flexibility that PDE5 inhibition depends on.

 Who Benefits Most From Daily Dosing